BanklessDAO/bountybot/docs/INSTALL.md

 DISCORD_ROLE_LEVEL_2=839005084016312360
 NOTION_GUEST_PASS_DATABASE_ID=15fae33760724cf7b696a981d53e50cb
 DISCORD_SERVER_ID=834499078434979890
+LOGDNA_APP_NAME=<you choose, but it's the application that will show up in LOGDNA>
+LOGDNA_DEFAULT_LEVEL=debug
+LOGDNA_TOKEN=<Ingestion key from the Settings > Organization > API console of LOGDNA>
 ```

 ### 2. Generate bot token

 [https://discordjs.guide/preparations/setting-up-a-bot-application.html](https://discordjs.guide/preparations/setting-up-a-bot-application.html)
-Create your own discord application and then create your own bot API key.
+Create your own discord application and then create a bot in that application to get your own bot API key.

 Retrieve the App's client ID
 ![](images/create_app.png)